 Just as in the B2C world, the B2B customer experience has a considerable impact on business results.
 According to research by PWC, consumers will spend up to 16 percent more for a better customer experience.
 Price and quality are still important, but B2B buyers are not just purchasing a product or service; they’re buying efficiency, convenience, and a relationship with knowledgeable partners who provide expertise and a positive experience.

-As one Forbes article points out, the B2B customer experience is unique in that the sales process is usually longer and more complex, and it involves more stakeholders and decision makers.
+As one Forbes article points out, customer experience in B2B is unique in that the sales process is usually longer and more complex, and it involves more stakeholders and decision makers.
 However, B2B buyers are people, too, and they have expectations and preferences for a customer experience that companies will need to meet in order to remain competitive.
-Here are seven ways to transform the B2B customer experience and ensure your customers are delighted, engaged, and loyal.
+Here are seven ways to transform the customer experience in B2B and ensure your customers are delighted, engaged, and loyal.

 1. Understand customer needs